-[Many Wall Street advisors promise annualized returns as high as 12%.
+[Many Wall Street financial representatives promise annualized returns as high as 12%.
 See: Sure-Fire Results: How Old Sensibilities Are Proving a Potent Balm for Modern Personal Finance Ailments]

 While Boris’s experience is only a fish tale, the two lessons it highlights are authentic: